apivideo/api.video-api-client-generator/templates/documentation/vod/add-a-permanent-watermark.md

 Watermarks are uploaded separately from videos.
 You will need to upload the watermarks you want to utilize beforehand, after the watermark is uploaded it is attached to a video object, and eventually as soon as the video is uploaded to the object, the watermark is embedded in the video

 {% capture content %}
-**📘 Important to know**

-- Watermarks are only attachable when creating a new video object
+- You can only add watermarks when creating a new video object.
-- Watermarks cannot be deleted or edited after being added to a video
+- You cannot delete or edit watermarks after you add them to a video.
 {% endcapture %}
-{% include "_partials/callout.html" kind: "info", content: content %}
+{% include "_partials/callout.html" kind: "warning", content: content %}

 ![](/_assets/watermark-diagram.jpg)